 As a young boy, the Hunter learned how to hunt, trap, and fish.
 He had a natural talent for it.
 His father leaned on the Hunter to provide food for his mother when he was out logging.
 The Hunter never minded.
 It gave him a reason to roam the wooded areas, to chase deer and other animals.
 It gave him a reason to fish the little stream nearby.
 And it taught him the skills that he would need in his war with Them, the Tuurngap.

-Every life had a turning point.
-A moment when nothing would ever be the same.
+Every life has a turning point.
+A moment when nothing is ever be the same.
 The Hunter’s moment came the morning he followed his father’s muddy footprints and discovered his father’s motionless body.

 The Hunter had woken at dawn and found his father’s coffee mug on the table and his chair tossed backward.
 The coffee was fresh, steam still rising from the cup.
 He had just left in a hurry.

 The Hunter raced to get dressed and bounded out the door.
 He ignored the needlelike raindrops and the thirty-degree temperature.
 He tracked his father’s boot tracks into the woods.
 There, in the pouring rain, a half-mile from their home, he kneeled next to his father’s broken body.
 In his father’s right hand was a knife, in his left hand was the horn.
 At his feet was the lantern.

 Tears stung his eyes.
 He blinked them away and whispered a prayer, asking for his father’s spirit to find peace on the other side.
 He bent over and took up his father’s knife.
 On the blade, symbols and petroglyphs were etched into the steel in intricate detail.
 The Hunter couldn’t make out what they said.